 Several companies are working to make lab-grown beef cheaper and easier to produce.
 These include SuperMeat (Tel Aviv, Israel); Mosameat (Maastricht, The Netherlands); and Memphis Meats (San Francisco, CA).
 Memphis Meats expects to have a supermarket-ready product by 2021; Mosameat estimates a similar timeline.

 Going vegetarian can be tough, but many find it a pathway to better health.
-Moreover, beef production uses significantly more natural resources than the equivalent amount of veggie or cultured meat.
+Moreover, beef production uses significantly more natural resources than the same amount of veggie or cultured meat.
 And that’s not to mention all that beefy methane.
-Global livestock production accounts for about 15% of this greenhouse gas, which contributes to global warming.
+Global livestock production accounts for about 15 percent of this greenhouse gas, which contributes to global warming.
 For those who want to cut back or eliminate meat consumption, but still crave the taste of a good old-fashioned burger, biotechnology just might have the answer.